Loma Linda, California: In popular culture

 Loma Linda University Medical Center is featured in Venom ER, an Animal Planet program focusing on snakebite treatment at the hospital.
 Former Loma Linda resident and heart surgeon Ellsworth Wareham was featured in the 2009 documentary film How to Live Forever.

 Seventh-day Adventist influence

+Seventh-day Adventist institutions in the city include Loma Linda University, Loma Linda University Medical Center, the Loma Linda University Church, and the Loma Linda Academy.
 Nearly half of the city's residents are members of the Seventh-day Adventist Church, a Protestant denomination founded in 1863 that observes Sabbath from sundown on Friday to sundown on Saturday.
 In 1904, Seventh-day Adventist church guided by the visions of prophet Ellen G. White purchased a failed resort in the city to create a sanitarium and nursing school.
 In 1909, the church opened a school of medicine that eventually became Loma Linda University Medical Center.
-The Loma Linda Foods company was founded in Loma Linda in 1905 by the Seventh-day Adventists.

-Seventh-day Adventist institutions in the city include the Loma Linda University Church and the Loma Linda Academy.
-Because many members of the Adventist faith are vegetarians, there are many vegetarian options in Loma Linda restaurants and vegetarian restaurants including Vegan Fresh in the downtown area.
-The Loma Linda Market grocery store does not sell any red meat, poultry, or seafood.